 Start an Emergency Fund & Fund Your Retirement Account

-Take the time to sit down and plan for both emergencies and your retirement, you can thank yourself later.
+Take the time to plan for both emergencies and your retirement.

 Automating Your Finances Almost Guarantees Your Success